sweepai/sweep/README.md

 Sweep is unlikely to complete complex issues on the first try, similar to the average junior developer.
 Here are Sweep's limitations(for now):
 - Try to change less than 200 lines of code
 - Try to modify less than 3 files
-- Do not include files with >1000 lines of code
+- Do not include files with more than 1500 lines of code

 ### 🖥️ Sweep Chat
 Sweep Chat allows you to interact with Sweep and GitHub locally.
 Collaborate on the plan with Sweep, then have it create the pull request for you.